 How Much Water Should You Drink Per Day?

-You may also need more water if you are exercising or when the weather is hot, as we lose water through sweating.
+You may also need more water if you consume multiple cups of coffee, as too much can dehydrate, rather than hydrate.
+Along with exercising, or when the weather is hot, as we lose water through sweating.

 Fruity & Herby Flavour Combos